clintwebb/skip/README.md

 Skip is a simple tool useful mostly for bash scripting and command-line operations.

 * _n_: Skip 'n' number of lines, and then output the rest
+* _+n_: Do NOT Skip 'n' number of lines.
+Means specifically to output them.
 * blank: Skip any blank lines.
 * header: Skip any lines at the start of the stream until a blank line is determined, and then will output the rest
 * before "string": Skip any lines until the specified "string is matched" at the beginning of a line, then will output the rest (including line that matched unless 1 is the next parameter)